• Membership Login

 The Western States Air Resources Council

 The Western States Air Resources Council (WESTAR) was founded in 1988 by eight western state air agencies.
-Since hiring staff and opening its office in early 1992, the Council has grown to fifteen states extending from Alaska to New Mexico; from Hawaii to North and South Dakota.
-WESTAR was formed to promote the exchange of information between the States, serve as a forum to discuss western regional air quality issues of common concern and share resources for the common benefit of the member states.
-WESTAR, located in Santa Fe, New Mexico, Portland, Oregon, and Fort Collins, Colorado, has a staff of five and is funded primarily by federal grants.
+Since hiring staff and opening its office in early 1992, the Council has grown to fifteen states extending from Alaska to New Mexico, from Hawaii to North and South Dakota.
+WESTAR was formed to promote the exchange of information between the States, serve as a forum to discuss western regional air quality issues of common concern, and share resources for the common benefit of the member states.
+WESTAR, located in Santa Fe, New Mexico; Portland, Oregon; Bountiful, Utah; and Helena, Montana, has a staff of five and is funded primarily by federal grants.

 In 2013, the Western Regional Air Partnership (WRAP) joined WESTAR, bringing additional federal, tribal, and local air agency members.